bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Getting Started/GS_Principles of Play.md

 ### Be a Fan of Your Character (Stop Hitting Yourself)
 Here’s something unexpected: Solo players are hard on their characters.
 While a guide will moderate the severity of outcomes to keep everyone motivated and having fun, solo players often default to severe results when they suffer a cost or complication, grinding their character down through mechanical and narrative penalties.
 What’s more, they’ll envision these setbacks as inherent failings of the character, instead of factors out of their control.

 Perhaps this is born out of a desire not to “cheat.”
 But you are the ultimate arbiter of your story; it’s not possible to cheat.
-In fact, the [[Change Your Fate]] move offers explicit permission to alter, redo, or ignore any fictional or mechanical outcome that is unsafe or un-fun.
+In fact, the [[MV_Change Your Fate|Change Your Fate (move)]] offers explicit permission to alter, redo, or ignore any fictional or mechanical outcome that is unsafe or un-fun.

 The gameplay of Starforged is tuned to introduce complications and adversity, so don’t be reluctant to give your character a break.
-Use the techniques described in the [[Pay the Price]] summary to balance narrative and mechanical costs.
+Use the techniques described in the [[MV_Pay the Price|Pay the Price (move)]] summary to balance narrative and mechanical costs.
 Create a sense of rising tension by escalating the danger and risk of situation, instead of hitting your character hard out of the gate.
 Save the dire complications and major mechanical costs for key, dramatic moments.
 When it matters, make it hurt.
 Until then, give your character space to be awesome.
 They’ll thank you for it

 ## Principles For Cooperative Play